Can You Use Red Light Therapy With Tretinoin?

 When to Space Out Treatments

-Spacing out red light therapy and tretinoin is key to avoiding irritation and getting the best results.
-Ideally, wait at least 6 to 12 hours between treatments to prevent sensitivity.
+- Give your skin a break, wait 6 to 12 hours between treatments: Spacing out red light therapy and tretinoin is key to avoiding irritation and getting the best results.
+Ideally, wait at least 6 to 12 hours between treatments to prevent skin sensitivity.

 Optimizing Your Skincare Routine